metamorphosis0328/realtime-embeded-system-assignment/README.md

 - **Vision System (Event-Driven)**: Continuously captures board state using OpenCV and uses callbacks to notify other components when a new piece is detected.

-- **Robotic Arm**: Places pieces using servo motors and a suction-based gripping mechanism.
+- **Robotic Arm (Non-blocking state machine)**: Places pieces using servo motors and a suction-based gripping mechanism.
 Uses bilinear interpolation to map coordinates to servo angles.

-- **Real-Time Coordination (with Callbacks & Blocking I/O)**: Uses blocking I/O for efficient thread management in servo control.
-Also employs a callback registration mechanism to decouple vision detection from AI and control logic, enabling a responsive and modular design.
+- **Real-Time Coordination (Callbacks & Multithreading)**: Uses multithreading to isolate servo control from other subsystems, using a non-blocking, time-driven state machine for precise movement scheduling.
+Vision detection is decoupled via a callback mechanism, allowing asynchronous event handling and smooth coordination between vision, AI, and arm modules.

 ---